geoadmin/doc-tech/README.md

    Replace `YYYYMMDD` with the release date, and update the `date` field with the full date in a human-readable format.

-4. Add the markdown content for the release note below the front matter.
+4. Add the markdown content for the release note below the header.

-5. (Optional) If you do not want the release note to appear in the sidebar menu, add the following variable to the front matter:
+5. (Optional) If you do not want the release note to appear in the sidebar menu, add the following variable to the header:

    ```markdown
    ignoreSideBar: true